-- .36 Circular 3/2009 replaced Circular 8/2007 and subject to the, requirement that the changes were effective when that specific revised IFRS was applied by the entity the circular was effective for financial periods (interim and/or annual periods) ending on or after 31 August 2009.
+.36 Circular 3/2009 replaced Circular 8/2007 and subject to the requirement that the changes were effective when that specific revised IFRS was applied by the entity, the circular was effective for financial periods (interim and/or annual periods) ending on or after 31 August 2009.
 If an entity had not yet applied the amended or revised IFRSs they had to use the previous rule set out in Circular 8/2007.
-Early adoption was permitted. - .37 Circular 3/2012 replaces Circular 3/2009 and is effective for financial periods (interim and/or annual periods) ending on or after 31 July 2012.
-Early adoption is permitted.
+Early adoption was permitted.